imagej/imagej.github.io/_pages/plugins/importing-image-files.md

 There are several different Bio-Formats commands for importing data into Fiji:

--   **Bio-Formats Remote Importer.** For this selection, the image doesn’t have to be saved onto your computer or a disk.
+-   **Bio-Formats Remote Importer.** For this selection, the image doesn't have to be saved onto your computer or a disk.
 But it is a limited feature; it is more robust to download the file and then use the regular Bio-Formats instead.
 -   **Bio-Formats Windowless Importer.** With this option, Fiji uses the settings that were previously used for Bio-Formats, so it skips all dialog boxes at the beginning.
 -   **Bio-Formats Importer.** Select this command if you need to change the settings for importing an image.